prestodb/presto/presto-product-tests/README.md

 * [```docker-toolbox >= 1.10```](https://www.docker.com/products/docker-toolbox)

 On Mac OS X installing docker-toolbox gives access to a preconfigured shell environment with ```docker``` and ```docker-compose``` available.
-The shortcut to preconfigured shell environment for docker may be find in Applications/Docker as "Docker Quickstart Terminal" Note that all commands given in later parts of these instructions should be run from this environment.
+The shortcut to this preconfigured shell environment for docker may be found in Applications/Docker as "Docker Quickstart Terminal."
+Note that all commands given in later parts of these instructions should be run from this environment.

 ##### Setting up virtual machine for docker

-As part of the ```docker-toolbox``` installation process VirtualBox machine with the name ```default``` is created.
-In order to use this machine for product-tests it's required to assing at least 4GB memory to this machine.
-It can be done using following commands:
+As part of the ```docker-toolbox``` installation process a VirtualBox machine with the name ```default``` is created.
+In order to use this machine to run product-tests it must be configured with at least 4GB memory.
+This configuration can be done using following commands:

 ```
 docker-machine stop